Salmakis/ImageFilterCollection/README.md

 There are also 2 console Projects, they was just to test some stuff.

 ## What i want to do next
-+ a special mode for tilesets (work each tile individually to prevent border problems between tiles)
 + a web version that uses the FilterWrapper project (.netCore ASP or maybe for Piranha CMS)